 If you would like to revoke sharing privileges from someone later, open the map sharing dialog again, and click on the trash icon next to their e-mail.

 Organisational administrators can restrict sharing to people just within the same organisation, or allow maps to be shared with people outside the organisation as well.
 Check out Controlling organisational access for more information.

-Creating team maps
+Working with team maps

 Share button in the top-right corner, then click the

 You can easily find team maps in your files by clicking on the

 Team maps toolbar icon.

 Account administrators can also create subgroups (for example, for people working on a project, or a class of students).
 To share a map with a team, select the

 Add subteam button in the pop-up sharing dialog.
 (Check out the Manage sharing teams for instructions on how to create and manage group members.)